 The Meese Report on pornography.
 The commission's conclusions on the harmful effects of porn were transparently determined by the prejudices of Edwin Meese et al. rather than actual analysis, while the report also included plenty of excerpts and juicy descriptions of otherwise hard-to-find material.

-Combine this with the explosion in the last few decades of cheap, fattening, nutrient-free junk food, and you have, for the first time in history, a situation where the poor are fatter than the rich on average.
+Combine this with the explosion in the last few decades of cheap, fattening, nutrient-laden junk food, and you have, for the first time in history, a situation where the poor are fatter than the rich on average.
 Indeed, many health workers in the developing world have witnessed cases of people who are simultaneously obese and malnourished because of just how awful the local diets have gotten.

 Studies have suggested that kids who went through the D.A.R.E.
 (Drug Abuse Resistance Education) program were actually more likely to do drugs than if they hadn't; the suggested explanation is this trope.
 This led to a joke backronym for the group, Drugs Are Really Excellent.

 The failure and subsequent explosion of the Space Shuttle Challenger in STS-51 was cheered initially by audiences, since most viewers did not know what a proper shuttle launch looked like and thought the fireball was the separation of the solid boosters.
 Spacecraft sometimes have this problem for outside viewers, since when a rocket works right, it becomes very hard to see after it passes higher than 100,000 feet, and if it goes wrong, it's a giant tube filled with thousands of tons of high-explosiveshurtling out of control (at which point, the best solution is then to blow it up in a controlled manner before it falls on something).
 Rocket failure is very bad, but it doesn't stop people from thinking that said failures are spectacular to watch.